tb818/BEEM136/README.md

 Software requirements:
 Python 3.10 or higher
-Jupyter Notebook (code constructed in VS Code) ipykernel
+Jupyter Notebook (code constructed in VS Code)
+Git & Git Bash

-To obtain the data, run the following in a terminal:
+To obtain the data, run the following in Git Bash (other terminals may require syntax alteration):
 # Enter cd
 cd YOUR_DIR